GabeScott/standard-works-vault/General Conference/1991 April - Teach the Children.md

 During this past Christmas season, I had the privilege of participating in the Washington, D.C., Visitors’ Center Christmas lighting celebration.
 When I turned on the 200,000 lights, they seemed to dance and sparkle in the trees, with the majestic temple glowing in the background.
 That night, outside of their Soviet community for the first time, thirty-five children from the Soviet Embassy School performed.
 They presented the dances and songs of their homeland beautifully.
 Following their program, boys and girls who were members of the Church performed for an appreciative audience that included embassy officials from twenty-two nations.

-The children who were members of the Church were sitting on risers that had been placed directly in front of the eight-foot Christus statue that stands as the focal point of the visitors’ center lobby.
+The children who were members of the Church were sitting on risers that had been placed directly in front of the eight-foot *Christus* statue that stands as the focal point of the visitors’ center lobby.
 The Soviet children were sitting with their teachers and parents apart from our youngsters.
 When I stood to speak, these beautiful young people with their vibrant countenances captured my attention.
 I asked the Soviet boys and girls to come and sit with our youth.
 As they did, it was a beautiful sight and an appropriate way to begin the Christmas season.
-Sweet and pure children from two powerful nations showed an instant love for one another as they were seated at the feet of the Christus.
+Sweet and pure children from two powerful nations showed an instant love for one another as they were seated at the feet of the *Christus.*

 I said to the audience that perhaps the world’s troubles could be solved if we could turn over the leadership of nations to the children for a few days.
 Through love they would find solutions to the misunderstandings, mistrust, and misconduct of adults in the world.
 I had the clear impression that night that if all men and women could love Jesus Christ as these lovely children do, many world problems could be solved.
 Sooner, perhaps, than we realize, the fate of nations will be in the hands of today’s children.
 An anonymous author penned it this way:

-I saw tomorrow passing on little children’s feet
+>I saw tomorrow passing on little children’s feet

-And on their forms and faces her prophecies complete.
+>And on their forms and faces her prophecies complete.

-And then I saw tomorrow look at me through little children’s eyes.
+>And then I saw tomorrow look at me through little children’s eyes.

-And I thought how carefully I must teach if I am wise!
+>And I thought how carefully I must teach if I am wise!
+>

 My dear brothers and sisters, if we are concerned about our tomorrows, we will teach our children wisely and carefully, for in them lie our tomorrows.

 Have you seen the future when you gazed through the hospital nursery window and saw the bassinet wheeled into your view?
 You see that beautiful newborn infant for the first time.
 A new spirit comes into your life as a son or daughter, grandchild, or child of a friend, and you know that your life will never be quite the same again.
 How often have you had to blink back the tears as you stood in awe and contemplated the miracle of a new life?
 This newly arrived spirit has come in sweet innocence from the presence of God.

 Every human being is a spirit child of God and lived with Heavenly Father before coming to earth.
-He entrusts his spirit children to earthly parents who provide a mortal body for them through the miracle of physical birth and gives to parents the sacred opportunity and responsibility to love, protect, teach, and to bring them up in light and truth so they may one day, through the atonement and resurrection of Jesus Christ, return to our Father’s presence.
+He entrusts his spirit children to earthly parents, who provide a mortal body for them through the miracle of physical birth, and gives to parents the sacred opportunity and responsibility to love, protect, teach, and to bring them up in light and truth so they may one day, through the atonement and resurrection of Jesus Christ, return to our Father’s presence.

 These precious souls come to us in purity and innocence.
 As parents, we assume an immense responsibility for their care and well-being.
 Parents share this sacred trust with brothers and sisters, grandparents, teachers, neighbors, and all who touch the lives and impress or influence the souls of these precious children.
-King Benjamin admonished parents many years ago, “But ye will teach them to walk in the ways of truth and soberness; ye will teach them to love one another, and to serve one another.”
-(Mosiah 4:15.)
+King Benjamin admonished parents many years ago, “But ye will teach them to walk in the ways of truth and soberness; ye will teach them to love one another, and to serve one another” ([[Mosiah 4.15|Mosiah 4:15]]).

 The critical nature of the first tender formative years cannot be overstated.
 These little ones are like seedlings in a plant nursery.
 All look much the same in the beginning, but each one will grow to become independent and unique.
 Parents are to nourish, tend, and teach their children so they will grow to their full stature and potential.